wardat99/ESC-Mx/README.md

 # Networks:
 All networks used in our paper are available at [Google Drive](https://drive.google.com/drive/folders/1T8AITuQZCbCB52PELprIVb75d4-6hi20).
-Each netword is a mat file containing 2 variables the djacancy tensor and theground truth label.
+Each network is a mat file containing 2 variables the djacancy tensor and theground truth label.